Rebellion: Classification

-Terrorism, which is the use of intentional violence by non-state actors, typically against civilians, to affect political, social, cultural, religious and/or economic change.
+In contrast, an attempt for an overthrow of a government by—and installation of a limited group of—people is a putsch, and by an elite a coup d'état.

+If the existing system of society, like a government or its form is changed, it is most often called a revolution.

 Causes

 Macro approach

 The following theories broadly build on the Marxist interpretation of rebellion.
 Rebellion is studied, in Theda Skocpol's words, by analyzing "objective relationships and conflicts among variously situated groups and nations, rather than the interests, outlooks, or ideologies of particular actors in revolutions".